‘Why blog?’, you ask. Busy small business owners often over look the multiple benefits of blogging.

 - Become an online customer service hub.

-- Help to find out more about an audience, using analytics.
+- Help to find out more about an audience using analytics.

 Content marketing with a blog

-There are hundreds of florists in the Oxfordshire area, all competing for that same phrase.
-It is a high competition phrase.
+There are hundreds of guesthouses and hotels in the Oxfordshire area, all competing for that same phrase.

-Posts that do well support other posts and pages on the domain, allowing them in turn to be ranked more highly.
+Posts that do well on search engines support other posts and pages on the domain, allowing them in turn to be ranked more highly.

-Using a blog to build brand awareness
+Use a blog to build brand awareness

 High bounce rates are actually quite common, as we live our busy lives.

 Competition is high, we all know we can find whatever we want at the click of a button.

 Trust building using a blog

-One of the advantages of using a blog, is in trust building and creating new relationships.
+One of the advantages of using a blog is in trust building and creating new relationships.